Interesting Facts About the ‘New Seven Wonders of the World’

 What are the ‘New Seven Wonders of the World’?
 Are the old ones on the list too?

-The New Seven Wonders of the World is a campaign, launched in 2000 by a Swiss foundation to choose new the Wonders of the World from a selection of about 200 most spectacular natural and man-made monuments.
+The New Seven Wonders of the World is a campaign, launched in 2000 by a Swiss foundation to choose new Wonders of the World from a selection of about 200 most spectacular natural and man-made monuments.

 The old (and original) Seven Wonders list was created in ancient times, in the 2nd century BCE.
-Out of that list, only one still exists, and those are the Pyramids of Giza.
+Out of that list, only the Pyramids of Giza still exist.

 How were they chosen?

-The wonders of the world were chosen by a poll (online voting and telephone voting).
+The wonders of the world were chosen by a public poll (online voting and telephone voting).
 This whole initiative was organized by the New 7 Wonders Foundation (N7W) based in Zurich, Switzerland.
 In 2007, more than 100 million people voted and selected the below-listed new wonders of the world.

 These new wonders fascinate the old and the young.
 Let’s have a look at some lesser-known facts about these monuments.

 Taj Mahal, India

 The Taj Mahal has 4 minarets/towers on its four corners.
 If you notice, all the minarets slant a bit – that was on purpose.
-They were built that way so that if there is an earthquake, the towers will fall away from the main sculpture in the event of an earthquake.
+Such architecture allows for the towers to fall away from the main sculpture in the event of an earthquake.